EddaSchulz/Xert_paper/NGS_alignment/README.md

 ## Reproduce analysis
 The alignment and data processing for the respective NGS data types can be performed using the master scripts stored in the "NGS_alignment/master/" directory.
-For all master scripts the respective FASTQ files have to be downloaded from GEO and renamed according to "NGS_alignment/files/rename_GSM.txt".
+For all master scripts the respective FASTQ files have to be downloaded from GEO or Array Express and renamed according to "NGS_alignment/files/rename_GSM.txt".
+For the pseudobulk single cell analyses, the included cells are listed in "NGS_alignment/files/Deng_sample_info.txt" and "NGS_alignment/files/Petropoulos_sample_info.txt".
 The mm10 reference genome needs to be downloaded from ncbi and stored as "/NGS_alignment/files/mm10.fa" (https://www.ncbi.nlm.nih.gov/assembly/GCF_000001635.20/).
 The B6/Cast-masked mm10 genome has to be prepared according to https://github.com/EddaSchulz/Pacini_paper and stored as "/NGS_alignment/files/N_masked_B6_Cast.fa".
 Gene annotation (as GTF) has to be downloaded from https://www.gencodegenes.org/mouse/release_M25.html, appended with "/NGS_alignment/files/Xert.gtf" and stored as "/NGS_alignment/files/GENCODE_vM25_plus_Xert.gtf".
-For human data, the hg38 reference genome needs to be downloaded from ncbi and stored as "/NGS_alignment/files/hg38.fa" (https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.26/)
+For human data, the hg38 reference genome needs to be downloaded from ncbi and stored as "/NGS_alignment/files/hg38.fa" (https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.26/).
+Gene annotation has to be downloaded from https://www.gencodegenes.org/human/ and stored as "/NGS_alignment/files/GENCODE_vH38.gtf".

 For all scripts, it is necessary to provide a path to "Xert_paper/NGS_alignment/" (with -p) and the directory containing the FASTQ files (with -f).
-A work directory can be supplied with -d.
+A working directory can be supplied with -d.

 - (i)   "master_ATACseq.sh": Builds masked mm10 genome, aligns and processes ATAC-seq data, calls peaks and creates coverage tracks.
 - (ii)  "master_CUTnTag.sh": Builds masked mm10 genome, aligns and processes CUT&Tag data, calls peaks and creates coverage tracks.